How to Use a Pregnancy Pillow

 The wedge pillow is a good choice for women who get too hot or too cold while sleeping.
 That’s because you can place a heating pad or cooling pad between you and the pillow while sleeping.
 It can also be used to help alleviate heartburn, whether you’re pregnant or not.

-Some of these pillows can be a serious investment.
+Some of these pillows can be an expensive investment.
 That’s why some women forgo the pregnancy pillow.
 However, you can still use the pillow after pregnancy.
 These pillows can give you support while breastfeeding or bottle-feeding your baby.
 Just prop up the pillow under your arm so that it won’t get tired while you nurse.
 It can also take a while before the baby weight comes off, so many women still need belly and bum support during the post-partum recovery.

-People who snore can also benefit from some of these pillows, especially the wedge-shaped ones.
+People who snore can also benefit from some of these pillows, especially the wedge-shaped pillow.
 Keeping your upper body elevated prevents the tongue from slipping down the throat and keeps airways open.
 This means a more peaceful sleep for you and your partner.